 Sample Opening Statements

 Below are opening statements we have given at trial in civil injury cases.
-The PDF files are actual trial transcripts from trials, including a truck collision case in which the jury awarded $1.1 million verdict ($25,000 offer).
+The PDF files are actual trial transcripts from trials, including a number of million dollar plus verdicts.

 Sample Opening Statements